Ninetalesgh/dndcampaign/vault/database/spells.md

 a radius 4 *(6m)* sphere of whirling air springs into existence, centered on a point you choose within range.
 The sphere remains for the spell's duration.
 Each creature in the sphere when it appears or that ends its turn there must succeed on a STR Save or take 2d6 bludgeoning damage.
 The sphere's space is difficult terrain.
 Until the spell ends, you can use a bonus action on each of your turns to cause a bolt of lightning to leap from the center of the sphere toward one creature you choose within 12 *(18m)* of the center.
 Make a ranged spell attack.
 You have advantage on the attack roll if the target is in the sphere.
 On a hit, the target takes 4d6 lightning damage.
 Creatures within 6 *(9m)* of the sphere have disadvantage on WIS (Perception) checks made to listen.
-At Higher Levels.
-When you cast this spell using a spell slot of 5th level or higher, the damage for each of its effects increases by 1d6 for each slot level above 4th.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 5th level or higher, the damage for each of its effects increases by 1d6 for each slot level above 4th.
 - **Classes**: Sorcerer, Wizard
 *(Source: XGE, page 166)*